torotoki/simple-paged-attention/README.md

 This is an implementation of PagedAttention with CUDA and C++.

-This repo contains five types of attention implementations with (without) Key-Value caching (KV cache) mechanism as follows:
+This repo contains five types of attention implementations with and without the Key-Value caching mechanism (KV cache) as follows:

 | Method                      | Non KV cache | KV cache |
 |----------------------------------|:----------:|:----------:|